Learning from a Biased Sample

-Now, we proceed with the main proof.
-Convexity of $L_{\text{RU}}^{\Gamma}$ follows immediately using the standard rules for composing convex function.
+The first claim regarding convexity of $L_{\text{RU}}^{\Gamma}$ follows immediately using the standard rules for composing convex functions \citep{boyd2004convex}.
 We focus on the second claim of Theorem \ref{theo:dro}.
-Crucially, we realize that minimizing the worst-case loss in \eqref{eq:our_dro_formal} is equivalent to minimizing the worst-case loss conditionally for each $x \in \mathcal{X}$,
+To this end, we start by reducing the worst-case population risk minimization problem in \eqref{eq:our_dro} to separate worst-case conditional risk minimization for each $x \in \xx$ using the following lemma.